 "The problem has been around forever, but the form of distraction from the present changes."

 He describes chronos (clock time) and kairos (human time, timing).
 Each invention - text, the clock, digital technology - takes us out of kairos and into chronos and, in each case, the answer is the same: to fall back into the present and to be here now.
-But the trick to being here now in an industrial era is different than the trick to being here now in a digital era.
+But the trick to being here now in an industrial era is different from the trick to being here now in a digital era.

 "We all know two kids with a laptop can create an application that changes the world.
-The problem is: how do you help them see that the first thing to do after they get some success and traction is not to sell it to people who will use it against it's original purposes [...]
+The problem is: how do you help them see that the first thing to do after they get some success and traction is not to sell it to people who will use it against its original purposes [...]
 That is: it's OK to have a business which 'just' supports its employees and users."

 "Hopefully, we'll get complex technological goods from a complex global economy, and food & human goods from a local economy.
 Which means we'll need more than one kind of currency."